ReFineG: Synergizing Small Supervised Models and LLMs for Low-Resource Grounded Multimodal NER: Related Work

 \section{Related Work}

 Unlike prior multimodal NER studies~\cite{twitter17,twitter15} that focus only on textual mentions, GMNER seeks to extract multimodal entity information, including entity mention, type, and corresponding visual region from text–image pairs.
 Existing methods, including sequence labeling~\cite{li2024llms}, sequence generation~\cite{fg-gmner,gmner}, and set-matching~\cite{mqspn}, predict mention–type–region triplets by fine-tuning Transformer-based models~\cite{bert,lewis2019bart} on large annotated GMNER datasets.
 While effective, they perform poorly in low-resource domains, where alignment between text and visual regions often suffers underfitting.
 Some works have explored knowledge enhancement, such as web retrieval~\cite{wang2022named,ok2024scanner}, LLMs~\cite{li2024llms,wang2024granular}, and multimodal data augmentation~\cite{li2024generative}.
 However, retrieved and augmented data usually introduces noise, while domain-specific inconsistencies in LLMs often lead to redundant or inaccurate mentions.
+Tang et al.~\cite{tang2025unco} attempts to address the insufficient domain knowledge of LLMs and the poor generalization ability of small models through a collaborative framework.
+However, it typically relies on extensively annotated data.
 In contrast, our ReFineG framework combines small supervised models with frozen MLLMs to address annotation scarcity and domain knowledge conflicts in GMNER.